 The project “Born to be a reader” is supported by the Estonian Folk Culture Centre’s program “Supporting regional culture activity”.

 Call a librarian, who will read a fantastic children’s book to a child!
 Read more here.

 All of our libraries offer library lessons and excursions to kindergarten and school classes.
 During these excursions, children are introduced to the library and its history.
 They will also be taught about becoming a library reader.
 They will be introduced to the electronic catalog ESTER and shown how to use the library.

 Library lessons are held by appointment.
 Themed library lessons are scheduled in advance.
 Currently, due to the danger of Covid-19, most library lessons and excursions take place online.
 In order to inquire about participating, please contact the library that you are interested in.

 Participation in library lessons and excursions is free of charge.

-For children who speak a foreign language as their mother tongue and wish to improve their spoken Estonian.
-The workshop is held every Saturday at 14.00 in the Department of Literature in Foreign Languages (Liivalaia 40).
+The workshop is meant for children who wish to improve their spoken Estonian.
+The workshop is held every Wednesday at 13.00 at the Department of Literature in Foreign Languages (Liivalaia 40).

 In case you have missed your due date, you can choose to either pay the fine or to read a book in the library.
-1 cent = 1 minute of reading.
+10 cent = 1 minute of reading.